Memory: By information type

+Long-term

 Anderson (1976) divides long-term memory into declarative (explicit) and procedural (implicit) memories.

 Declarative

 Declarative memory requires conscious recall, in that some conscious process must call back the information.
 It is sometimes called explicit memory, since it consists of information that is explicitly stored and retrieved.
 Declarative memory can be further sub-divided into semantic memory, concerning principles and facts taken independent of context; and episodic memory, concerning information specific to a particular context, such as a time and place.
 Semantic memory allows the encoding of abstract knowledge about the world, such as "Paris is the capital of France".
 Episodic memory, on the other hand, is used for more personal memories, such as the sensations, emotions, and personal associations of a particular place or time.
 Episodic memories often reflect the "firsts" in life such as a first kiss, first day of school or first time winning a championship.
 These are key events in one's life that can be remembered clearly.

 Research suggests that declarative memory is supported by several functions of the medial temporal lobe system which includes the hippocampus.
 Autobiographical memory – memory for particular events within one's own life – is generally viewed as either equivalent to, or a subset of, episodic memory.
 Visual memory is part of memory preserving some characteristics of our senses pertaining to visual experience.
 One is able to place in memory information that resembles objects, places, animals or people in sort of a mental image.
 Visual memory can result in priming and it is assumed some kind of perceptual representational system underlies this phenomenon.